hildjj/cbor-specs/regexp.md

 Tag 48 is applied to an array containing one or two strings.
 The first string is always the regular expression `pattern`, which can be obtained from an ECMAScript RegExp object with the `source` property.
-The first string SHOULD NOT be empty (`""`).
+The first string should not be empty (`""`).
 To signal the empty regular expression, ECMAScript-262 recommends `"(?:)"`.
-Note however, that an empty string does not cause problems in practice.
+Note however, that an empty string does not cause problems in practice, since the RegExp constructor will accept an empty string (whereas the slash syntax "/foo/gu" does not).

 If the second string is specified in the array, it represents zero or more single-letter flags that modify the function of the regular expression.
 The